rsksmart/devportal-1.0/rif/lumino/explorer/own/api.md

  mvn spring-boot:run
 ```

- 3. Now you can check if api is running, going to http://localhost:8080.
-This is a default host and port if you run it locally.
+ 3. Now you can check if the API is running, going to http://localhost:8080.
+These are the default host and port if you run it locally.

 ## Additional help

-The following sections are created using an Ubuntu 18.04.2 LTS
+The following sections are created using Ubuntu 18.04.2 LTS

 ### Install Maven